Liverpool, England

 Overview

-Goodison Park is one of English football's most historic and cherished grounds, home to Everton FC since 1892 and the first purpose-built football stadium in England.
-With a capacity of 39,414, this traditional ground represents over 130 years of unbroken football history.
-The 2024-25 season marks Everton's final campaign at Goodison before moving to the new Bramley-Moore Dock stadium, making visits particularly poignant as fans bid farewell to their spiritual home.
-The Gwladys Street End, home to Everton's most passionate supporters, creates an atmosphere that belies the stadium's modest capacity.
+Goodison Park is one of English football's most historic and cherished grounds, home to Everton FC from 1892 to 2025 and the first purpose-built football stadium in England.
+With a capacity of 39,414 at its closing, this traditional ground represented 133 years of unbroken Everton men's football until the club's move to the new Hill Dickinson Stadium at Bramley-Moore Dock in summer 2025.
+The Gwladys Street End, home to Everton's most passionate supporters, created an atmosphere on European and FA Cup nights that belied the stadium's modest capacity, and remains the spiritual home that Evertonians refer to when they speak of the club.
+Everton Women continue to play at the ground.

 Located in the Walton area of Liverpool, just a mile from rivals Liverpool's Anfield, Goodison Park sits in the heart of a proud working-class community.
-The stadium's traditional terraced streets and match-day atmosphere represent authentic English football heritage.
-Whether witnessing the final season at this historic ground, experiencing the famous Gwladys Street atmosphere, or paying respects to the club's rich history, Goodison Park offers a genuinely emotional football experience unlike any modern arena, rivalling the atmosphere at nearby Anfield.
+The stadium's traditional terraced streets and the surviving Archibald Leitch architecture represent authentic English football heritage.
+Whether visiting on a stadium tour, paying respects to the club's rich history at the Dixie Dean statue, or watching an Everton Women's fixture in the surviving structure, Goodison Park offers an emotional football pilgrimage unlike any modern arena, comparable to the atmosphere at nearby Anfield.
+Sitting alongside other Premier League grounds such as Anfield and Villa Park.

 Key Features